bryik/trampolining-beyond-the-call-stack/README.md

 Functions in tail-recursive form have the same problem, but they don't actually need the frames to persist.
 A trampolined function returns a ["continuation"](https://en.wikipedia.org/wiki/Continuation) (a function that can be called to continue a computation) and the [trampoline()](https://github.com/bryik/trampolining-beyond-the-call-stack/blob/main/src/trampoline.ts) keeps calling these continuations until the result is reached—instead of a function calling itself recursively, you have a series of independent function calls.

+This has reminded me that recursion is a rather risky technique.
+Without TCO or trampolining, the recursion limit hangs above like the sword of Damocles.
+And even with these tools, one must take care to write in tail-recursive form.
+Iterative solutions may be more fiddly, but they are generally less abstract and probably what I'd go with at work.

 ## development

 First clone this repo and `cd` into it.
 You will need to have [deno](https://deno.land/) installed.